openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/corticobulbarTract
    :@type: https://openminds.om-i.org/types/UBERONParcellation
    :definition: Is a tract of brain.
 Is part of the white matter of telencephalon and the corticobulbar and corticospinal tracts. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022272) ('is_a' and 'relationship')]
    :description: The corticobulbar (or corticonuclear) tract is a white matter pathway connecting the cerebral cortex to the brainstem.
-The term \ [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022272)]
+The term 'bulbar' refers to the brainstem, as bulb was a historical term meaning the area currently called the brainstem.
+The 'bulb' is an archaic term for the medulla oblongata.
+In clinical usage, it includes the pons as well. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022272)]
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0022272#corticobulbar-tract
    :name: corticobulbar tract
    :preferredOntologyIdentifier: http://purl.obolibrary.org/obo/UBERON_0022272